Reducing environmental impact with Mizuno Green Grade

 The shoebox is made of used paper that can be easily recycled.

 The sole is made of durable rubber material, ensuring that it lasts for a long time.

 Percentage of sales of Mizuno Green Grade products

-Sales of environmentally friendly products accounted for 92.0% of the total sales of the 2018 models.
+Sales of environmentally friendly products accounted for 89.6% of total sales for the 2019 models.
 (Of the new products, 94.6% are recognized as Mizuno Green Grade.)

 We will continue our efforts to expand the development and sales of eco-friendly products.

 Percentage of sold products with Mizuno Green Grade

 Percentages of sold products and new products with Mizuno Green Grade